sjoerd-verhagen/barcelona-rental-analysis/index.md

 <img src="https://github.com/sjoerd-verhagen/barcelona-rental-analysis/blob/main/rents-1b2b.png" alt="Which districts give the best value for money" width="800">

-Reviewing the data on rents, apartment sizes, and listings across districts, some key points stand out. _Ciutat Vella_ has the largest number of listings but the smallest average apartment size, making it less attractive for space. _Eixample_ and _Sarrià-Sant Gervasi_ have similar average rents and sizes, but _Eixample_ carries the second-highest rents overall.

-_Horta Guinardó_ and _Les Corts_ offer low rents and larger sizes but suffer from very limited availability, which could make finding a flat challenging.

-Balancing these factors, _Sants-Montjuïc_ emerges as the best choice.
-It has a solid number of listings, relatively low rents for both one- and two-bedroom flats, and above-average apartment sizes.
-This makes it the most promising district to start searching for a spacious yet affordable rental.
+**What I learned:**
+_Horta Guinardó_ offers the best value, with the lowest average rent and the second-largest apartments.
+By comparison, _Ciutat Vella_ has similarly low rents but much smaller flats, making it less attractive when space is a priority.

+</details> <details>
+  <summary>Step 2.6 – Conclusion </summary

+Key takeaways from the analysis show that _Horta Guinardó_ offers the best value for money with low rents and large apartments, but it suffers from limited availability. _Ciutat Vella_ provides many listings and low rents but has the smallest flats, which may not suit those needing extra space.

+_Sants-Montjuïc_ stands out with a good number of listings, the third-lowest rents, and decent apartment sizes.
+Similarly, _Sarrià-Sant Gervasi_ offers slightly larger flats with only a small increase in rent.

+Given my goal of finding a furnished flat on a student budget with a second bedroom for friends to stay over, Sants-Montjuïc and Sarrià-Sant Gervasi strike the best balance between price, space, and availability.
+These are the districts I’d prioritise in my search for a spacious, affordable rental with good options.

 </details>